department-of-veterans-affairs/va.gov-team/products/public-websites/how-to-apply-wizards/discovery/wizards-discovery-synthesis.md

   - Driven by stakeholder request because they didn't want to have to keep going through the wizard
   - Ultimately it was decided the wizard wasn't that hard to go through (although it has since grown)

-**What prevents users from erroneously submitting other forms on va.gov that don't have these wizards?**

-*will discuss w/ team*

 ### Additional information

 - It is very difficult to find relevant research studies in our research history document.
 After dedicating a full day to combing through the existing research, I have decided to rely on conversations w/ the IA and UX resources available.
-- We need to consider content pages that are specific to a form and link directly to the form itself, e.g. the [Fry Scholarship content page](https://www.va.gov/education/survivor-dependent-benefits/fry-scholarship/).
-Does a user need a wizard if they're coming from here?
+- We need to consider that content pages exist that are specific to a form and link directly to the form itself, e.g. the [Fry Scholarship content page](https://www.va.gov/education/survivor-dependent-benefits/fry-scholarship/).
 - Veterans receive mailers with urls sending them directly to the online form (bypassing the wizard).